Vilax/ScipionTomoTutorial_HIV/celullarEnvTutorial.md

 ![aretomoForm](celullarEnvironment/cellEnv_aretomoForm.png)

 The output can be visualized by clicking on Analyze results or alternatively by choosing the visualization tool by right-clicking on the output in the Summary box.
+To enhance the visualization an average of 10 slices is shown in the figure.

+ > Tip: It can be observed from the side views of the tomogram, that the tomogram thickness is much thinner than the thickness of the tomogram.
+For this sample, the tomogram thickness should be around 250 px.
+We have aligned with Aretomo and also reconstructed to measure the thickness.
+Later we will reconstruct (in this tutorial with imod) with a thickness of 350px to work with a more approxiate tomogram thickness.
+The extra 100px are due to we want to leave 50px in the top and in the botton.

 ![aretomoResult](celullarEnvironment/cellEnv_aretomoTomo_result.png)